aptos-labs/aptos-core/developer-docs-site/docs/move/book/functions.md

 ```

 The type signature of the elided public inline function `for_each` is `fun for_each<Element>(v: vector<Element>, f: |Element|)`.
-It's second parameter `f` is a function parameter which accepts any lambda expression that consumes an `Element` and returns nothing.
+Its second parameter `f` is a function parameter which accepts any lambda expression that consumes an `Element` and returns nothing.
 In the code example, we use the lambda expression `|elem| accu = f(accu, elem)` as an argument to this function parameter.
 Note that this lambda expression captures the variable `accu` from the outer scope.

 ### Current restrictions

+There are plans to loosen some of these restrictions in the future, but for now,

 - Only inline functions can have function parameters.
 - Only explicit lambda expressions can be passed as an argument to an inline function's function parameters.